ma-phi/ma-phi/README.md

 - 👋 Hi, this is Manas
 - 👀 I’m interested in learning development/deployment of large scale user oriented products and services
 - 🌱 I’m currently learning CS math and functional programming
-- 💞️ I'm am inclined towards UI/UX, product design or scalable decentralized systems and willing to collaborate on the same
+- 💞️ I'm am inclined towards UI/UX, product design or large scale / distributed systems and willing to collaborate on the same
 - 📫 Reach me : https://www.linkedin.com/in/manaseekstruth/

 <!---